-- 7. All components used in construction should be dust-free, clean, free of chips, scuffs, or cracks - 8.
+- All components used in construction should be dust-free, clean, free of chips, scuffs, or cracks - 8.
 The primary building component should be interlocking blocks, commonly referred to by the brand name of Lego® - Other architectural components can be integrated into dioramas to illustrate architectural aspects that may be difficult to convey with traditional interlocking blocks - 10.
 The use of existing "store-bought" sets for major architectural elements of the display is not allowed, use of figurines from sets is allowed as are using individual bricks to create something different than the architectural component of the set it came from. - 11.
 All dioramas should have a story, which is part of the information pack, that describes what is happening in the diorama; this can be as simple (the nursery rhyme "Jack and Jill" for example) or complex as needed to explain to someone looking at the exhibit what is happening - 12.
-Dioramas should be suitably complex and have multiple elements, for example, a campsite that has a log cabin, a tree fort, and a car. - 13.
+Dioramas should be suitably complex and have multiple elements.
+For example, a campsite that has a log cabin, a tree fort, and a car. - 13.
 Gaps or cracks should not be visible between assembled blocks unless they fit with the story, for example, an earthquake. - 14.
 Vehicles that are intended to stay in a single place should be affixed to base plates with sticky tack, hot glue, or other method - 15.
 Mechanical enhancements or motion elements that add motion to the diorama are acceptable and encouraged.
-If used, judges should be able to use them and instructions should be provided for operation. - 16.
+For example, merry-go-rounds, doors, elevators, gears, marbles going down a channel, flapping wings, animatronics, etc. If included judges should be able to use them and instructions should be provided for operation either in the story or on a separate page. - 16.
 Artistic designs for example recreating paintings like the "Mona Lisa" or "Stary Nights" and sculptures like "David," are not permitted as exhibits and one ribbon placing should be deducted, these exhibits should be displayed in Visual Arts. - 17.
-The exhibitor's name(s) and county or district must be tagged or labeled in a prominent location on the display

-- 18. Each exhibit must include an Architectural Block Construction information packet.
-Entry of just a packet without an accompanying exhibit is not a sufficient exhibit. - 19.
+The exhibitor's name(s) and county or district must be tagged or labeled on the display.
+Additionally the display case should have the exhibitor's information attached to both the lid and clear container.
+As well, as the case may be separated from the display. - 18.
+Entry of either a packet without an accompanying exhibit or an exhibit without a packet is not a sufficient exhibit. - 19.
 Each exhibitor is required to complete the "4-H Architectural Block Construction Exhibit Information Form" which is available through your local K-State Research and Extension office or at http://blocks.engtech4ks.com/.
 This form must be attached to the outside of a 10" x 13" manila envelope.
 Do not tie the envelope to the exhibit. - 20.
 Each exhibit information packet should include the following items: - a.
 1 to 5 pages of photos showing work on the exhibit, preferably from a beginning state to final or completed state - b.
 If appropriate operating instructions for mechanical portions of the diorama - 21.
 An Overall Grand and Reserve Champion will be selected from the best exhibits.

-Class: INTRODUCTORY (1 - 3 years of experience)
+Class: Junior (7-9 years old)